markomanninen/draversal/README.md

 ---

 # Method: `children`

 ## Description
-Retrieves the children of the current node.
+Retrieves the children of the current item.

 ## Parameters
-- __sibling_only__ (bool, optional): If True, returns only the siblings of the current node.
+- __sibling_only__ (bool, optional): If True, returns only the siblings of the current item.
 ## Behavior
  - If sibling_only is True, returns a list of siblings without their children.
  - Otherwise, returns a list of children including their own children.